AzureIoTGBB/iot-academy/Month_2/Day_2/hands-on-lab2.md

 The output is the list of settings for the Azure Function, which should now contain an entry called `ADT_SERVICE_URL`.

-## Process simulated telemetry from an IoT Hub device
+## 1.3.
+Exercise: Process simulated telemetry from an IoT Hub device

 An Azure Digital Twins graph is meant to be driven by telemetry from real devices.